 In the context of the Covid-19 crisis, there has been a significant increase in the use of telemedicine.
 The current definition for doctor consultations explicitly excludes telephone and email contacts, and by inference also any web-based contacts.
-This new pilot data collection, introduced in 2021 and renewed in 2022, aims at filling this gap by seeking the number of teleconsultations with a doctor, as well as the total number of consultations with a doctor (including teleconsultations).
+This new pilot data collection, introduced in 2021 and renewed for the second time, aims at filling this gap by seeking the number per capita of teleconsultations with a doctor, as well as the total number of consultations with a doctor (including teleconsultations).